 This type of systematic approach, especially towards identifying the source or sources of moisture, will help to determine the most appropriate procedure for removing the mould, and datalogger monitoring will help in ensuring the success of the procedure adopted.

-What are the relative merits of the cleaning procedures?
+relative merits of the cleaning procedures?

 Having established the source(s) of moisture, corrected them, implemented a drying regime and identified the contaminated surfaces to be remediated, a choice must be made about how to clean up the contaminated materials and surfaces.